EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 1. Introduction
 ---------------

 Regression-based unmixing using synthetically mixed data from spectral libraries for land cover fraction mapping is implemented as the **Regression-based unmixing** application in the EnMAP-Box 3.
-Since the implemented regression algorithms are designed for single-output tasks, the procedure is (internally) successively conducted separately for every class, wherein the current class is referred to as the **target class**, and all others are referred to as **background classes**.
+Given that the implemented regression algorithms are designed for single-output tasks, the procedure is successively conducted internally for each class.
+In this process, the current class is designated as the **target class**, while all others are considered as **background classes**.
 The workflow of the unmixing approach is illustrated below:

 .. image:: tut_img/08_workflow.png
    :width: 100%